rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Break down user stories into manageable steps.
 Figure out exactly what needs to be (or should be) done in each step so that I can work, research, and ask more effectively.
 - Use [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 - Always think in terms of what the end goal is, what the sub goal is, what am I trying to accomplish and why, and what is my code actually doing.
 - When in doubt, communicate and clarify.
+Don't be stuck on a problem for too long.
+Know when to ask for help.
 - Empathy and compassion are keys to effective relationships, whether it's at work or outside of work.
-- Constantly learn and improve, in terms of work and personal development.
+- Continually learn and improve, in terms of work and personal development.
+It's about progress, not perfection.